Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Discussion

 \subsection{Brief comparison of METIS to CRIRES+}

-In the ``background''-limited regime\footnote{Of course, this ``background'' actually comes from the telescope and sky, which are in the foreground relative to the source.}, CRIRES+ is approximately 10\,\%\ more sensitive than \mbox{(old-)}CRIRES \citep{grant24}, and based on the sensitivity curves in Figure~3 of \citet{kendrew10}, this would make METIS approximately 70~times more sensitive than CRIRES+ at $L$ and 20~times at $M$, for a fixed integration time and required SNR.
-In the context of their analysis with cross-correlation spectroscopy, \citet{parker24} estimate an SNR improvement of $\approx7.5$ at $M$ between CRIRES+ and METIS, however cautioning that several factors can change this number.
+The upraded CRyogenic InfraRed Echelle Spectrograph (CRIRES) instrument at VLT, CRIRES+ \citep{dorn23}, offers adaptive-optics-assisted $R=\textrm{50,000}$--100,000 spectroscopy at 0.95--5.3~\mum.
+In the background-limited regime, CRIRES+ is approximately 10\,\%\ more sensitive than \mbox{(old-)}CRIRES \citep{grant24}, and based on the sensitivity curves in Figure~3 of \citet{kendrew10}, this would make METIS approximately 70~times more sensitive than CRIRES+ at $L$ and 20~times at $M$, for a fixed integration time and required \SNR.
+In the context of their analysis with cross-correlation spectroscopy, \citet{parker24} highlight that the sky thermal background decreases with $D^4$, where $D$ the the primary-mirror diameter, and estimate an SNR improvement of $\approx7.5$ at $M$ between CRIRES+ and METIS, however cautioning that several factors can change this number.

 Thus an order-of-magnitude increase in sensitivity seems likely, and it could be more.
 The sensitivity will likely be even more impressive for closer-in planets, which should more numerous (e.g., \citealp{fernandes19}).
-Compared to Figure~13 of \citet{parker24}, the sensitivity curves for METIS should be compressed horizontally by a factor of~4--5, and this would let many planets become visible that were in the contrast-limited regime before, the roughly vertical part of sensitivity curves.
+Compared to Figure~13 of \citet{parker24}, the sensitivity curves for METIS (see Fig.~\ref{Abb:ELT-Kontrascht}) are essentially compressed horizontally by a factor of~4--5, and this would let many planets become visible that were in the contrast-limited regime before, the steep inner part of the sensitivity curves.